Juanfec4/full-stack-open/part0/05-spa-diagram.md

     server-->>browser: Response & JS file
     deactivate server

-    Note right of the browser: Inside the JavaScript there is a function that fectched the json data for the notes.
+    Note right of the browser: Inside the JavaScript there is a function that fetched the json data for the notes.

     browser->>server: GET NOTES JSON DATA // address: data.json
     activate server